jing-xiang/tp/docs/UserGuide.md

 Example of usage:
 ```
 // Continuing from above example

 find lender Alice
+findl Alice
+fl Alice
     Alice is a lender in the following list of transaction(s).
     1.
     Lender: Alice
     Borrower 1: Bob Owed amount: $5.00
 ```

 ### Find Borrower `find borrower`